 João Gonçalves

 I build and run agentic engineering systems in production.
-Fifteen years scaling DevOps and platforms, now a 14-agent orchestration that ships full-stack features end to end.
+Fifteen years scaling DevOps and platforms, most recently a 14-agent orchestration that shipped full-stack features end to end.

 14AI agents